 I would place that low on the list

 of imminent concerns.

-(laying it out)
+(laying it out on table)

 And the Joint Chiefs go along

 POTUS tries it out a few times in his head then verbalizes it.